WeblateOrg/weblate/docs/admin/addons.rst

 .. versionadded:: 2.19

-Addons provide ways to customize translation workflow.
-They can be installed in the translation component view, and work behind the scenes.
-Addon management is available from the :guilabel:`Manage` ↓ `Addons` menu of each respective translation component for admins.
+Addons provide ways to customize and automate the translation workflow.
+Admins can add and mangage addons from the :guilabel:`Manage` ↓ `Addons` menu of each respective translation component.

 .. image:: /images/addons.png